thomasWeise/bookbuilderpy/README.md

 ### 3.4.
 Graphics

-Generally, we suggest to use only [vector graphics](http://en.wikipedia.org/wiki/Vector_graphics) in your books, as opposed to [raster graphics](http://en.wikipedia.org/wiki/Raster_graphics) like [`jpg`](http://en.wikipedia.org/wiki/JPEG) or [`png`](http://en.wikipedia.org/wiki/Portable_Network_Graphics).
+Generally, we suggest to use only vector graphics in your books, as opposed to raster graphics like `jpg` or `png`.
 Don't use `jpg` or `png` for anything different from photos.
 Vector graphics can scale well and have a higher quality when being printed or when being zoomed in.
 Raster graphics often get blurry or even display artifacts.

-In my opinion, the best graphics format to use in conjunction with our tool is [`svg`](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (and, in particular, its compressed variant `svgz`).
+In my opinion, the best graphics format to use in conjunction with our tool is `svg` (and, in particular, its compressed variant `svgz`).
-You can create `svg` graphics using the open-source editor [Inkscape](http://en.wikipedia.org/wiki/Inkscape) or software such as [Adobe Illustrator](http://en.wikipedia.org/wiki/Adobe_Illustrator) or [Corel DRAW](http://en.wikipedia.org/wiki/CorelDRAW).
+You can create `svg` graphics using the open-source editor Inkscape or software such as Adobe Illustrator or Corel DRAW.

-We provide the small tool [ultraSvgz](http://github.com/thomasWeise/ultraSvgz), which runs under Linux and can create very small, minified and compressed `svgz` files from `svg`s.
+We provide the small tool [ultraSvgz](https://github.com/thomasWeise/ultraSvgz), which runs under Linux and can create very small, minified and compressed `svgz` files from `svg`s.
-Our tool suite supports `svgz` fully and such files tend to actually be smaller than [`pdf`](http://en.wikipedia.org/wiki/PDF) or [`eps`](http://en.wikipedia.org/wiki/Encapsulated_PostScript) graphics.
+Our tool suite supports `svgz` fully and such files tend to actually be smaller than `pdf` or `eps` graphics.

 ## 4. GitHub Pipeline

-As discussed under point [Installation and Local Use](#2-installation-and-local-use), our tool suite is available as [docker container]([docker container](http://hub.docker.com/r/thomasweise/docker-bookbuilderpy/), so you only need a [docker installation](https://docs.docker.com/engine/install/ubuntu/) to run the complete software locally.
+As discussed under point [Installation and Local Use](#2-installation-and-local-use), our tool suite is available as [docker container](https://hub.docker.com/r/thomasweise/docker-bookbuilderpy/), so you only need a [docker installation](https://docs.docker.com/engine/install/ubuntu/) to run the complete software locally.
 However, the bigger goal is to allow you to collaboratively write books, interact with your readers, and automatically publish them online.
-With [docker](https://www.docker.com) in combination with [GitHub](http://www.github.com/) and [GitHub Actions](https://github.com/features/actions), this is now easily possible.
+With [docker](https://www.docker.com) in combination with [GitHub](https://www.github.com/) and [GitHub Actions](https://github.com/features/actions), this is now easily possible.

 You can find a [template book project](https://github.com/thomasWeise/bookbuilderpy-mwe) using the complete automated pipeline discussed here in the repository [thomasWeise/bookbuilderpy-mwe](https://github.com/thomasWeise/bookbuilderpy-mwe).
 In other words, if you do not want to read the text and explanation below, you can as well just clone this template project and adapt everything to your liking.

-You can integrate the whole process with a [version control](http://en.wikipedia.org/wiki/Version_control) software like [Git](http://en.wikipedia.org/wiki/Git) and a [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) framework.
+You can integrate the whole process with a version control software like `git` and a continuous integration framework.
 Then, you can automate the compilation of your book to run every time you change your book sources.
 Actually, there are several open source and free environments that you can use to that for you for free &ndash; in exchange for you making your book free for everyone to read.

-First, both for writing and hosting the book, we suggest using a [GitHub](http://www.github.com/) repository, very much like the one for the book I just began working on [here](http://github.com/thomasWeise/oa).
+First, both for writing and hosting the book, we suggest using a [GitHub](https://www.github.com/) repository, very much like the one for the book I just began working on [here](https://github.com/thomasWeise/oa).
-The book should be written in [Pandoc's markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) syntax, which allows us to include most of the stuff we need, such as equations and citation references, with the additional comments listed above.
+The book should be written in [Pandoc's markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) syntax, which allows us to include most of the stuff we need, such as equations and citation references, with the additional comments listed above.
 For building the book, we will use [GitHub Actions](https://github.com/features/actions), which are triggered by repository commits.

 Every time you push a commit to your book repository, the GitHub Action will check out the repository.
 The docker container can automatically build the book and book website.
-The result can automatically be deployed to the [GitHub Pages](http://help.github.com/articles/what-is-github-pages/) branch of your repository and which will then be the website of the repository.
+The result can automatically be deployed to the [GitHub Pages](https://help.github.com/articles/what-is-github-pages/) branch of your repository and which will then be the website of the repository.
 Once the repository, website, and Travis build procedure are all set up, we can concentrate on working on our book and whenever some section or text is finished, commit, and enjoy the automatically new versions.

 Having your book sources on GitHub brings several additional advantages, for instance: